Red River Gorge: History of the proposed Red River Gorge Dam

 The Red River's tendency to flood offered downstream residents much misery.
 In 1962 the "Great Flood of Clay City," the worst seen in 102 years, moved both government officials and local communities to lobby the Kentucky State Legislature and the Kennedy administration for immediate construction of a flood control dam.
 The United States Congress ultimately approved the measure and provided funding.
 The Army Corps of Engineers set about their business of making the structure a reality; however, many felt that such actions would destroy the unique ecosystem residing in the dam inundation area.
 The Sierra Club spearheaded the formation of a group opposed to the construction of the dam.
 This group obtained the help of Supreme Court Justice William O. Douglas by participating in a Dam Protest Hike which drew local and national attention to the situation.
-The Dam Protest Hike took place on November 18, 1967 at the Clifty Wilderness area junction of Swift Camp Creek and the Red River, Highway 715.
+The Dam Protest Hike took place on November 18, 1967, at the Clifty Wilderness area junction of Swift Camp Creek and the Red River, Highway 715.

-In 1971, the University of Kentucky commissioned Wendell Berry, a Kentucky native farmer and author to write a book called The Unforeseen Wilderness advocating the preservation of the gorge in its natural state.
+In 1971, the University Press of Kentucky commissioned Wendell Berry, a Kentucky native farmer and author to write a book, The Unforeseen Wilderness, advocating the preservation of the gorge in its natural state.

-The struggle of wills lasted several decades, involved two proposed dam sites and finally concluded with Red River's entry into the National Wild and Scenic River system on December 3, 1993 when President Bill Clinton signed "H.R.914 - Red River Designation Act of 1993," into law.
+The struggle of wills lasted several decades, and involved two proposed dam sites.
+It finally concluded with Red River's entry into the National Wild and Scenic River system on December 3, 1993, when President Bill Clinton signed "H.R.914 - Red River Designation Act of 1993," into law.
 The bill was sponsored by U.S. Representative Hal Rogers and provides federal protection for a 19.4 mi section of the river.
-This legislation precluded the construction of any dam on the Red River and helps to preserve the Gorge as it exists today.
+This legislation precluded the construction of any dam on the Red River, helping to preserve the Gorge as it exists today.

 Motion pictures

 The Red River Gorge's Sky Bridge appears in the 1955 film The Kentuckian, starring and directed by Burt Lancaster.

-It was also the first major motion picture filmed in Kentucky.
+Geology

+The Red River Gorge is distinguished by its extensive sandstone cliffs, rock shelters, and other geologic formations shaped over millions of years through the processes of erosion and weathering.
+It contains the highest concentration of natural arches of any region east of the Mississippi River.
+Sandstone in the Red River Gorge exhibits prominent iron-oxide banding, where groundwater has redistributed and precipitated iron-rich minerals into red, orange, and brown Liesegang patterns that influence the hardness of the Corbin Sandstone.